ceph/ceph-csi/tools/README.md

-# Assorted Tools for maintaining and building Ceph-CSI
+# Assorted Tools for developing, testing, maintaining and building Ceph-CSI

+## `csi-addons`

+`csi-addons` can be used inside the Ceph-CSI container images for testing the CSI-Addons operations.
+This makes it possible to develop new operations, even when there is no CSI-Addons Controller/Sidecar with support for the operation yet.

 ## `yamlgen`